Phase Retrieval for Radar Waveform Design: Problem Formulation

-Our goal is to uniquely estimate the signal $\mathbf{x}$, up to trivial ambiguities, from the AF $\mathbf{A}$.
+Our goal is to uniquely estimate the signal $\mathbf{x}$, up to trivial ambiguities, from the AF $\mathbf{A}$ in \eqref{eq:Ambiguity}.
+Here, the total number of AF measurements $m$ is the product of number of Doppler frequencies and time delays.
 To this end, we first show that such a recovery of $\mathbf{x}$ is possible under rather mild conditions for a band-limited signal.
 We then extend this result to time-limited signals.